manazevedof/RepData_PeerAssessment2/repdata-assess2.md

 perc1 <- 100*nr2/nr1
 ```

-That manipulation resulted in a slightily smaller set of data, with 882319 records (97.79% of the original set).
-For dealing with the first objective (harmful events) two other colums (FATALITIES and INJURIES) are necessary but there were no problems with this data.
+That manipulation resulted in a slightly smaller set of data, with (97.79% of the original set).
+For dealing with the first objective (harmful events) two other columns (FATALITIES and INJURIES) are necessary but there were no problems with this data.

-For the second objective it was necessary to take a look at four columns despicting economic damage affecting properties and crops:
+For the second objective it was necessary to take a look at four columns depicting economic damage affecting properties and crops:

 * PROPDMG - the estimated cost of the event damage caused to properties;
 * PROPDMGEXP - a factor representing a multiplier for the above column (K for thousand, M for million and B for billion dollars);
 * CROPDMG - the estimated cost of the event damage caused to crops;
 * CROPDMGEXP - a multiplier, similar to the above.

 Only the multiplier columns presented some typos or factors not in the c('K','M','B','') list.
 That was solved with some mutation and filtering.

 ```r